sidemash/utilitaire-js/README.md

 ```
 <br>

-NB : With this flatMap operations and others functions having dome properties, the Future Data structure is a [Monad](https://en.wikipedia.org/wiki/Monad_(functional_programming))
+NB : With this flatMap operations and others functions having some other properties, the `Future` Data structure is a [Monad](https://en.wikipedia.org/wiki/Monad_(functional_programming))

 <br>